 You Want to Be Prepared for the Mediation Process in Rome, Georgia

 You are not required to bring anything with you to mediation for your Rome, Georgia, workers’ compensation claim.
 Still, it is a good idea to be prepared.
 This involves making sure that you bring any relevant documents concerning your case, especially anything that you disagree with.
 If you have a medical report and restrictions from a doctor you don’t agree with, then you should bring this with you to discuss exactly what you are disputing.
 If you have medical bills that haven’t been covered by your workers’ compensation benefits, then you should bring those bills.
 If your wage benefits are lower than they should be, then you should bring evidence of your former average weekly wage, so that this dispute can be addressed and resolved.
 Finally, one of the best ways to make sure that you are prepared for your workers’ compensation mediation appointment is to bring an attorney.
-The determined Rome, Georgia, workers’ compensation attorneys at the Bader Law Firm are here for you.
+The determined Rome, Georgia, workers’ compensation attorneys at Bader Scott Injury Lawyers are here for you.
 Call us today.